li9i/linux-utils.md/git.md

 # Switch to target branch (e.g. master)
 git checkout target-branch

-# Merge but don't commit yet
+# Merge but don't commit yet.
+The use of --no-ff is essential
-git merge --no-commit source-branch
+git merge --no-commit --no-ff source-branch

 # Reset a specific file to its state before merge
 git checkout HEAD -- path/to/file.txt